isomerpages/moe-sash/pages/Canteen Application Details.md

 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc

-3. Submit the completed application form and documents by closing date via email OR to the School's General Office.
+3. Submit the completed application form and documents by closing date via the school's email OR to the School's General Office.

 **Interest applicants must meet the following criteria:**
 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.